zacharysgoldberg/real-estate-etl-pipeline/README.md

 - Created dashboards to visualise the outputs

-- PySpark for Ingestion of CSV files into the data lake as delta files/ tables and Transformed for SQL analysis.
+- PySpark for Ingestion of CSV files into the data lake (ADLS) as delta files/ tables and Transformed for SQL analysis.

 - Spark SQL for creating databases, tables, and transformations such as Filter, Join, Simple Aggregations, GroupBy, Window functions, etc.